 The reader is further advised to click here for an interesting and knowledgeable article on the patent of addition.

 7. What are the modes of filing a patent internationally?

 Answer: As it stands, there is no unitary worldwide patent and the applicant has to file in respective jurisdictions separately in one of the following routes:

-Paris Convention: Direct filing in another country is facilitated through Paris Convention for all members of the convention which includes India and all major countries.
-However, the filing through Paris convention has to be done within 12 months from priority date.
+Paris Convention: Direct filing in another country is facilitated through the Paris Convention for all members of the convention which includes India and all major countries.
+However, the filing through Paris convention has to be done within 12 months from the priority date.

 8. Are there any restrictions in filing outside India for Indian residents?